 “Squall!”
 Selphie shrieked as the man himself came out of Dr. Kadowaki’s with Cid.

 A sharp stormy gaze widened as the girl flew into his arms.
 Selphie wrapped herself around her boy and snuggled close, beaming up at his surprised and faintly blushing face.
-He leaned down; trying to ignore the bemused looks around him, and kissed the lass softly, smiling at her squeal.
-Holding the girl close to her body, Squall nuzzled her gently and sighed into her hair.
+He leaned down; trying to ignore the bemused looks around him, and kissed the girl softly, smiling at her squeal.
+Holding the girl close to his body, Squall nuzzled her gently and sighed into her hair.

 “I’m glad your back Selphie, I love you,” He whispered.